 3. Shift Your Dog to Another Place

 Keeping the dog at the same place will only increase the chances for the dog to eat more bees.
 Keep the dog away from that place until you are sure the bees are not there.
+If you have a wireless dog fence, you can set it so that your dog will avoid this area.
 Take your dog to a place that is convenient for you to examine its symptoms and reactions.
 When you shift your dog to another place, also get rid of the bees around.
 You may purchase a bee repellent, for instance.